minhhoangbui/minhhoangbui.github.io/_posts/2018-3-20-image-similarity.md

  <a href="https://cdn-images-1.medium.com/max/1200/1*XzVUiq-3lYFtZEW3XfmKqg.jpeg">Source</a> </div>
 </p>

 In this section, we will focus on a variant of Siamese Network called Deep Ranking Model.
-We have finished building this model with TensorFlow and it will be used in [OtoNhanh.vn](https://www.otonhanh.vn/) soon enough.
+We have finished building this model with TensorFlow and it will be used in [OtoNhanh.vn](https://www.otonhanh.vn/) soon.

 In Deep Ranking, each sample consists of three images: anchor image, positive image which is akin to the anchor image and the negative image which is not in the same category with the anchor one.
 We call a group of three images like that a triplet.